 Introduction To Haiku

 Writing haiku enables people to become aware of small experiences in their daily lives and to make connections between the seemingly unconnected.
 It can perform the role of literature and/or documentary.
 It has a long tradition in Japan and is now written by enthusiasts across the globe.
-This course will touch on the aesthetics of traditional Japanese haiku and look, briefly, at contemporary haiku written in English.
-Students will be encouraged to write and share their work.
+For those wanting to go on to write or who already write in longer forms, haiku is good training for filtering out unnecessary words.

 Who is this course for

 The course is for anyone who wants to learn about haiku and how to write them.
 Students should have a good standard of reading and writing in English.

 What does this course cover